santaimpersonator/Spotify-Album-Cover-Display/README.md

 * [SparkFun Beginner Tool Kit](https://www.sparkfun.com/products/14681)

-To power the matrix panel, I use the alligator clips with pig tails to pull power directly from the USB Micro-B wall adapter off of the SparkFun ESP32.
+To power the matrix panel, I used the alligator clips with pig tails to pull power directly from the USB Micro-B wall adapter off of the SparkFun ESP32.
 However, you can use the following materials instead to power the matrix panel directly with the power cable included with the panel:

 * [Wall Adapter Power Supply - 5V DC 2A (Barrel Jack)](https://www.sparkfun.com/products/12889)
 * [DC Barrel Jack Adapter - Female](https://www.sparkfun.com/products/10288)